-- The most important aspect of the teddy bear cut is the face and head.
-Without being properly rounded, you cannot achieve this unique grooming cut.
+- the essential aspect of the teddy bear cut is the face and head.
+Without being adequately rounded, you cannot achieve this unique grooming cut.

-- Your thinning shears will be your best friend when it comes to perfecting this Lhasa Apso cut.
+- Your thinning shears will be your best friend when perfecting this Lhasa Apso cut.